MALWAREBOX::ECOSYSTEM

 Independent Threat Intelligence Research · Europe / Germany

-Open frameworks for the infrastructure, decisions and defensive priority of adversary work.
+Open frameworks for the infrastructure, decisions, attribution and defensive priority of adversary work.

-Malwarebox is an independent research initiative from Germany/Europe 🇩🇪🇪🇺 building the frameworks, methodology and tooling that modern threat intelligence is missing.
-Seven components, one analytical loop, partially open, designed to outlast any single campaign.
+Malwarebox is an independent research initiative from Germany and Europe, building the frameworks, methodology and tooling that modern threat intelligence is missing.
+Nine components, one analytical loop, partially open, designed to outlast any single campaign.

 01 · ObserveKRAKEN